cparthiv/spotify-follow-change/README.md

 ## My setup

 After running this for the first time, the program doesn't need to authenticate you _usually_ unless access is revoked.
-I set up a [Cron job](https://en.wikipedia.org/wiki/Cron) to run this every hour, so that I get notified timely when someone unfollows or follows me.
+On one of my servers, I set up a [Cron job](https://en.wikipedia.org/wiki/Cron) to run this every hour, so that I get notified timely when someone unfollows or follows me.
+Most people using this will probably be on Windows, so just use task scheduler!
+Create a batch file if necessary.